Estell History, Family Crest & Coats of Arms

 The first people to use the distinguished Estell family name were found in the Barony of Estaile, in France.

 The surname Estell was first found in Dumfriesshire where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

-Important Dates for the Estell family
+Early History of the Estell family

 This web page shows only a small excerpt of our Estell research.
 Another 71 words (5 lines of text) covering the year 1778 is included under the topic Early Estell History in all our PDF Extended History products and printed products wherever possible.

 Huguenot surnames were only slightly Anglicized, and they remain to this day a distinct group of surnames in England.
 Nevertheless, Huguenot surnames have been subject to numerous spelling alterations since the names emerged in France.
 French surnames have a variety of spelling variations because the French language has changed drastically over the centuries.
 French was developed from the vernacular Latin of the Roman Empire.
 It is divided into three historic and linguistic periods: Old French, which developed before the 14th century; Middle French, which was used between the 14th and 16th centuries; and Modern French, which was used after the 16th century and continues to be in use today.
 In all of these periods, the French language was heavily influenced by other languages.
 For example, Old French was infused with Germanic words and sounds when the barbarian tribes invaded and settled in France after the fall of the Roman Empire.
 Middle French also borrowed heaviliy from the Italian language during the Renaissance.
 Huguenot names have numerous variations.
 The name may be spelled Esdale, Easdaile, Esdaile, Eskdale, Esdell, Esdel, Estdale and many more.